micene09/scarlett/docs/why.md

 ## 😬 Why this name?

-Maybe I'm a huge fan of that beautiful American actress...
+Yeah, I'm a huge fan of that beautiful American actress...